petr7555/bachelors_thesis_accounting_ocr/README.md

 ```

 The build uses password stored in a Keychain, as described
 in [this](https://pilloxa.gitlab.io/posts/safer-passwords-in-gradle/) tutorial.
-It also uses `my-upload-key.keystore`
+It also
-file that should be in `~/android/app/` folder.
+requires `my-upload-key.keystore` file that should be in `~/android/app/` folder.
+This file is ignored in version
+control as it contains sensitive information.
+If the file is not present (e.g. in a CI pipeline), the debug
+signingConfig will be used and a warning will be shown in the console.

 Upload the generated `~/android/app/build/outputs/bundle/release/app-release.aab`
 to [Google Play Console](https://play.google.com/console/).